 Custom Action Step (mobile)

 There may be times when you want your test to perform an action or validation that is not included in the predefined steps menu.
-The Custom Action (mobile) step allows you to run a script using Appium 2.0 or higher for extended capabilities and validations in your tests.
-The script can run multiple mobile commands in batch and can also use JavaScript parameters and Element parameters, which uses the AUT elements as parameters in the test.
+The Custom Action (mobile) step allows you to run a script using Appium for extended capabilities and validations in your tests.
+The script can run multiple mobile commands in batch and can also use JavaScript parameters.

 📘